3 easy butterfly crafts for kids to make, and a lesson in water absorption!

 - instruments for dropping the coloured water (paint brushes, droppers etc.)

 I mixed up my food colouring and water and filled an ice-cube tray so the Hooligans would have a variety of colours to work with.
 You can also use liquid water colours for this type of project.
-The Chocolate Muffin Tree demonstrates them here, and or you can make some of your own, like the ones we made with our dried up markers!

-A preschool science activity: water absorption:
+A preschool science lesson in water absorption

 Each child received a paper towel, and I set out a variety of instruments for them to transfer the coloured water to their paper towels: stir-sticks, pipettes/droppers and paint brushes.